Tenant Buyouts ("Cash for Keys")

 Make Sure the Math Makes Sense

-Additionally, if you agree to a cash-for-keys deal and move out, you will now of course have to find alternative housing.
+If you agree to a cash-for-keys deal and move out, you will now of course have to find alternative housing.
 This is where the particular circumstances for a tenant really come into play.
-For a tenant who needs an equivalent sized unit in the exact same neighborhood, that tenant needs to factor in the new increased monthly rent he or she will incur.
-But that may not be exactly your situation.
-Maybe your life circumstances mean that you don't mind, or in fact want, to move to a different area (where rents are a little cheaper).
-Maybe downsizing to a one-bedroom isn't a bad idea in your case.
-Maybe you're open to taking on a roommate.
-Maybe you're moving in with family.
-Or maybe you have simply have some big expenses and simply need a chunk of cash right now.
+For tenants in rent-controlled cities looking to find an equivalent sized unit in the same neighborhood, it's important to factor in the new increased monthly rent he or she will incur.